sst/guide/_chapters/load-secrets-from-env.md

 A quick explanation on the above:

-- The `STRIPE_SECRET_KEY` from the `.env` file above gets loading as an environment variable when we test our code locally.
+- The `STRIPE_SECRET_KEY` from the `.env` file above gets loaded as an environment variable when we test our code locally.

-- This allows us to add a Lambda environment variables called `stripeSecretKey`.
+- This allows us to add a Lambda environment variable called `stripeSecretKey`.
 We do this using the `stripeSecretKey: ${env:STRIPE_SECRET_KEY}` line.
 And just like our `tableName` environment variable, we can reference it in our Lambda function using `process.env.stripeSecretKey`.

 Now we need to ensure that we don't commit our `.env` file to git.
 The starter project that we are using has the following in the `.gitignore`.